Th0ught09/QScores-Archiver/README.md

 of characters whose range is stipulated by the Sanger-FASTQ range).
 Assuming the software has been installed, then this data file and the executable are in the same parent directory.
 Here are some example executions:

-  * ./qscores-archiver --help
-      Display a list of available options.
+  * Display a list of available options.
-  * ./qscores-archiver --checkextern
+    * `./qscores-archiver --help`

-      Show the status of externally installed software (i.e., zlib, gzip, etc.)
+  * Show the status of externally installed software (i.e., zlib, gzip, etc.)
+    * `./qscores-archiver --checkextern`

-  * ./qscores-archiver --checkbin --mapping sanger --logbin 2 Examine the bins created from using logarithmic binning with 2 qscores per bin and Sanger-FASTQ format.
+  * Examine the bins created from using logarithmic binning with 2 qscores per bin and Sanger-FASTQ format.
+    * `./qscores-archiver --checkbin --mapping sanger --logbin 2`

-  * ./qscores-archiver --checkunbin --mapping sanger --unibin 10000 Examine the reversed bins created from uniform binning with the interval [0, 1] divided into 10,000 bins.
+  * Examine the reversed bins created from uniform binning with the interval [0, 1] divided into 10,000 bins.
-  * ./qscores-archiver --input ../data/sample.qs --output test.qs --encode --
-  binary --verbose
+    * `./qscores-archiver --checkunbin --mapping sanger --unibin 10000`

-      Binary encode the test file with verbose output.
+  * Binary encode the test file with verbose output.
-  * ./qscores-archiver --input test.qs --output test-out.qs --decode --verbose
+    * `./qscores-archiver --input ../data/sample.qs --output test.qs --encode --binary --verbose`

-      Binary decode the compressed test file with verbose output
+  * Binary decode the compressed test file with verbose output
-  * ./qscores-archiver --input ../data/sample.qs --output test.qs --encode --
+    * `./qscores-archiver --input test.qs --output test-out.qs --decode --verbose`

-  nocompress
-      Do not perform any transformations or compressions (i.e., the data file is unchanged and is identical to the output).
+  * Do not perform any transformations or compressions (i.e., the data file is unchanged and is identical to the output).
-  * ./qscores-archiver --input ../data/sample.qs --output test.qs --encode --
+    * `./qscores-archiver --input ../data/sample.qs --output test.qs --encode --nocompress`

-  gamma --logbin 10 --blocksize 10
-      Perform logarithmic binning with 10 qscores per bin and Gamma code the result.
+  * Perform logarithmic binning with 10 qscores per bin and Gamma code the result.
 Also, create blocks of 10 reads each.
+    * `./qscores-archiver --input ../data/sample.qs --output test.qs --encode --gamma --logbin 10 --blocksize 10`

 If decoding is being performed and --nocompress was not used, then the transformation and compression options are included in the compressed file.
 So,